bucanero/save-decrypters/lego-checksum-fixer/README.md

 # lego-checksum-fixer

-A tool to fix checksum on LEGO (PS3) save-games.
+A tool to fix checksum on LEGO (PS3) save-games:

+- LEGO Lord Of The Rings
+- LEGO Batman 2: DC Super Heroes
+- LEGO Harry Potter: Years 5-7

 ### Credits